 Caring when it counts the most

 For generations, Blue Cross and Blue Shield (BCBS) companies have been providing security and compassion to millions of Americans.
-During the COVID-19 crisis, the BCBS System is taking swift action to make certain our members have the care they need.
+During the COVID-19 crisis, the Blue Cross and Blue Shield System is supporting our members so they don’t need to worry about the cost of care should they or their loved ones become ill.

-BCBS companies across the country and the Blue Cross Blue Shield Federal Employee Program® (FEP®) have decided to waive cost-sharing—for example, copayments and deductibles—for treatment of COVID-19 through May 31.
+BCBS companies across the country and the Blue Cross and Blue Shield Federal Employee Program® (FEP®) are waiving cost-sharing — for example, copayments and deductibles — for treatment of COVID-19 for at least as long as there’s a public health emergency.
 This includes coverage for testing and treatment, including inpatient hospital stays.
+In fact, BCBS companies collectively have committed $5.5 billion in support of members, healthcare workers and local communities to aid in the ongoing fight against COVID-19.

 Access to needed prescriptions